 Before somebody made the intemperate promise that we would be in Canada every second Christmas and before we decided to reduce our tax exposure by staying under 120 days a year in the States we would have been at our favorite SOWER project by now.

-Every SOWER project is worthy, but each SOWER couple meshes with some better than others.
+Every SOWER project is worthy, but each SOWER couple meshes with some projects better than others.
 For us, it is the Way of the Cross in Harlingen Texas.
 We plan to work with them at their Medfest in January in Nicaragua, but here is a recent e-mail they sent about their work closer to home.

 Greetings in the name of the Lord!